10 Fun Facts About Miniature Schnauzers

 6. They have a distinct, wiry coat.

 The Miniature Schnauzer has a double coat, which requires frequent brushing and grooming.
 There’s a soft undercoat and a wiry topcoat, which typically comes in three signature color patterns: solid black, black and silver, and salt and pepper.
-Although not universally recognized by all kennel clubs, Mini Schnauzers can also be white.
+Although not universally recognized by all kennel clubs, (including the American Miniature Schnauzer Club), Mini Schnauzers can also be white.
 They are low-shedding, which is ideal for pet owners with allergies.

 7. Their whiskers serve an important function.